memfault/interrupt/_drafts/instruction-tracing-mtb-m33.md

 ![]({% img_url mtb-m33/mtb-master.png  %})

-Among other things, this register is used to configure the amount of RAM to be used for tracing as well as actually enable the peripheral.
+Among other things, the `MTB_MASTER` register is used to configure the amount of RAM to be used for tracing as well as actually enable the peripheral.
 The two fields you generally need to program are:

 - `MASK` - This controls how much space is used for the trace buffer.
-The size of the circular buffer used will be 2 ^ (MASK + 4) up to the maximum space available.
+The size of the circular buffer used will be 2 ^ <sup> MASK + 4 </sup> up to the maximum space available.
 So for the DA14695, valid values will be 0 (2<sup>0 + 4</sup> = 16 bytes) up to 9 (2<sup>9 + 4</sup> = 8192 bytes).
 - `EN` - Setting this bit will turn on MTB tracing!

 ## Setup Code